RainbowMiner/RainbowMiner/README.md

 - "SecondaryAlgorithm": secondary alogrithm, for which the extra configuration will be used (used for dual-mining Claymore, Excavator)
 - "Params": these are the extra parameters, that will be added to the miner call
 - "Profile": desired MSI Afterburner profile

+.. this adds a Penalty of 12.5% to all algorithms used by Trex

 ### Config\devices.config.txt